pierrepo/autoclassweb-server/README.md

 # Server deployment for AutoClassWeb

-This document explains how to deploy AutoClassWeb as a web server.
+This document explains how to deploy AutoClassWeb on a web server.

 ## Install Docker